onecommons/vesper/doc/source/intro.rst

 What is Vesper?
 ---------------

-Vesper is data-persistence framework that enables you to query and update data as JSON, independent of the database that is actually storing the data.
+Vesper is data-persistence framework that enables you to query and update data as `JSON`_, independent of the database that is actually storing the data.
 With Vesper, you can switch between a simple text file, a SQL database, or some exotic NOSQL or RDF data store without having to change your application code.
 And unlike other approaches to object persistence, such as ORMs (Object-Relational Mappers like Ruby-on-Rail's ActiveRecord), Vesper doesn't trade database independence for a codebase dependent on a particular implementation language or framework -- it's just JSON.

 Vesper can accelerate application development by letting you make arbitrary changes to your data at runtime without re-defining schemas or changing class definitions.
 And its JSON-based query language removes the "impendence mismatch" between native application data structures and SQL without giving up the power and expressiveness provided by a full-featured query language.